Transforming the International Slavery Museum & Maritime Museum

 Remembering

-The distinctive new entrance for the International Slavery Museum is worthy of its global agenda as the first and only museum in the world dedicated to the transatlantic slave trade.
+The distinctive new entrance for the International Slavery Museum is worthy of its global agenda as the first museum in the world dedicated to the transatlantic slave trade.

 The Entrance Pavilion presents a unified arrival experience, preparing visitors for the journey within.
 It is a monumental sculpture, remembering Liverpool’s historic role in transatlantic slavery whilst being a beacon of hope for a more inclusive and equitable future.